bignited/b.strict-Linter-Typescript/README.md

 ### Select specific rules only

-When you dont need a preset but just a particular set of rules:
+When you dont need a preset but just a particular set of rules, make sure to also import `stylistic` and add both plugins to the `plugins` property + add the desired preset / rules to the `rules` property.

 ```js
 import js from "@eslint/js";